UHF television broadcasting: UHF transmission issues

 On the transmission side, UHF stations were also found to have issues involving transmission distance and strength.
-The FCC tried solving this problem by allowing the lower powered UHF stations to broadcast with more power, but VHF continued to have more stations.
+The FCC tried solving this problem by allowing the lower-powered UHF stations to broadcast with more power, but VHF continued to have more stations.
 Advertisers soon caught on to this and did most of their business with VHF stations since UHF tuner adoption was flagging.
 While the more-established broadcasters were operating profitably on VHF channels as affiliates of the two largest TV networks (at the time, NBC and CBS), most of the original UHF local stations of the 1950s soon went bankrupt, limited by the range their signals could travel, the lack of UHF tuners in most TV sets and the paucity of advertisers willing to spend money on them.
 UHF stations fell quickly behind the VHF stations, losing $10,500,000 in 1953.
 More stations left the air than opened, and sixty percent of television industry losses from 1953 to 1956 came from UHF stations.
 TV network affiliations were difficult to get in many locations; the UHF stations with major-network affiliation would often lose these affiliations in favor of any viable new VHF TV station that entered the same market.
 Of the 82 new UHF-TV stations in the United States broadcasting as of June 1954, only 24 of them remained a year later.

 The majority of the 165 UHF stations to begin telecasting between 1952 and 1959 did not survive.
-Not until the passage of the 1962 All-Channel Receiver Act did FCC regulations require all new TV sets sold in the U.S. after April 30, 1964 to have built-in UHF tuners that could receive channels 14–83.
-In spite of this, by 1971, only about 170 full-service UHF stations were in operation.
+Not until the passage of the 1962 All-Channel Receiver Act did FCC regulations require all new TV sets sold in the U.S. to have built-in UHF tuners that could receive channels 14–83.
+Even though that requirement came into effect on April 30, 1964, there were only about 170 full-service UHF stations in operation in 1971.